saLeox/Springboot-Hateoas/README.md

 you can access to knife4j.

 Implication:
-The rels of available following operation are bound to the response entity separately.
+The refs of available following operations are bound to the response entity separately.
+Each public method within a controller can be refered and added as a link.